indigane/visual-git/DEVELOPMENT.md

 Visual Git uses the `git` binary itself to interact with the Git repositories.

 > <em>Why use</em> `git` <em> instead of an API?</em><br>
 The common alternative is to use `libgit2`.
 Both were considered but I chose `git` over `libgit2` for a few reasons. `libgit2` is a full rewrite of Git as a library and an API, which veers a bit too far from `git` for me.
 I started writing Visual Git to help me use Git more efficiently and also as a teaching tool.
 I want it to be an extension of the command line.
 Replicating familiar `git` commands in `libgit2` would require significant engineering effort.
 As of writing `libgit2` is working on their own CLI implementation of Git, which could help, but again I do not want to be dependent on `libgit2` and its progress, I'd rather depend on `git`.
+Developing directly against `git` also helps me learn more about its capabilities, which I can hopefully translate into making Visual Git better.

 The trade-off from using `git` is that the interface is mostly meant for humans not applications.
 Another trade-off could be performance but the performance of `git` itself has improved a lot over time and may keep improving.